DeAngelo Hall Says He Gained Respect for DeAndre Hopkins After Their Infamous Training Camp Altercation

 Hall says Hopkins wasn’t established yet, so Hall felt a bit disrespected.
 He also cleared up a discrepancy, saying the infamous play did not occur right after the altercation.
 Instead, it happened later on in practice.

 The Chesapeake, Virginia native watched the Hard Knocks episode back and was not a fan of the fanfare that took place, making fun of him getting hurt.
 “I needed to talk about this to release some of the anger and frustration,” he said.
 He says his children have to hear about the play from their classmates.

 Still, Hall said he gained respect for Hopkins even after the incident.
-“He was one of the humblest spirit, but he battled back,” he said.
+“He was one of the humblest spirits, but he battled back,” he said.
 “When someone comes to challenge you, you don’t back down.”
 He says Hopkins has the “dog mentality.”